jimshowalter/architecture-enforcer/README.md

 java -jar architecture-enforcer-1.0-SNAPSHOT.jar /path/to/architecture-enforcer/src/test/resources/SampleTarget2.yaml /path/to/architecture-enforcer/target/test-classes/architecture-enforcer-sample-1.0-SNAPSHOT.war /path/to/architecture-enforcer/target -i/path/to/architecture-enforcer/target/test-classes/SampleIgnores.txt
 ```

-4. (Optional) Run the tool from Eclipse or IntelliJ.
+4. (Optional) Run this tool from Eclipse or IntelliJ.

 5. Using one of the provided sample yaml files as a starting point, define the target state for your project.
 This can take weeks for a large project, but you can start by just defining a few basic layers (for example, data, logic, and UI), then iterate.
 (It's probably better to start small anyway, instead of trying to boil the ocean in one shot.)

 We provide two sample yaml files.
 SampleTarget1.yaml is the ball-of-mud target state, where everything is in one layer and component (and no domains are used).
 SampleTarget2.yaml demonstrates a layered target state, with domains.
 You can start with either sample, plus SampleIgnores.txt, and go from there.

-To run the tool with SampleTarget1.yaml, just change 2 to 1 in the above command.
+To run this tool with SampleTarget1.yaml, just change 2 to 1 in the above command.

-For large codebases, the tool requires lots of memory.
+For large codebases, this tool requires lots of memory.
 Make sure you provide enough.

-For large codebases, the tool can take 30+ seconds to run.
+For large codebases, this tool can take 30+ seconds to run.

 ## Command-line Arguments ###